AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 - Give enough details of the procedure and the scientific concept behind them.

 ### Results (15%)
-- Flow Rate vs. Voltage calibration curves.
+- Flow rate vs. voltage calibration curves.
 - Detailed findings.
 - Moody diagram plot for laminar and turbulent flows.

 ### Discussion (35%)
 -	Analysis of the results.
--	Compare with Moody diagram in textbooks.
--	Do your findings correspond?
+-	Compare with results found in the literature--you have equations for _f_ in laminar and turbulent flows you could use.
+Are your findings similar?
 Why or why not?
 -	Provide sufficient explanation of the findings and relate to concepts presented in the introduction.
 -	Error analysis.

 ### Conclusions (15%)
 - Summarize findings.